jsdelivr/globalping-mcp-server/README.md

 - `npx wrangler secret put GLOBALPING_CLIENT_SECRET`

 # KV storage
+Used for `OAuthProvider` docs https://github.com/cloudflare/workers-oauth-provider
 - create a KV namespace and copy ID
+- binding for it must be `OAUTH_KV`
 - configure `kv_namespaces` in the `wrangler.jsonc` file